Governance Without the Monolith

 This is one of the key reasons BRIDGE will matter later in this series.

-A better governance model has to use the signals that teams already create.
+A better governance model has to use the signals teams already create.

 Governance should become more signal-driven and less meeting-driven.